Adaptive wireless power transfer in mobile Ad Hoc networks: Introduction

-Dai et al.~\cite{DLCWHLM17} studied the safe charging problem with the goal of maximizing the charging utility, while ensuring that there is no point in the network area with electromagnetic radiation (EMR) that exceeds a threshold value.
-Specifically, they assumed a network consisting of static agents and multiple stationary chargers.
-They investigated which of the chargers should be active such that the EMR constraint is not violated and proposed algorithms with provable efficiency guarantees.
-In~\cite{DLCWH14}, the authors studied a variation of this problem where the power of each charger can be adjusted once at the beginning, and are not necessarily equal to each other.
-Nikoletseas et al.~\cite{radiation} studied the low radiation efficient wireless charging as well, but, they defined a different charging model that takes into account hardware constraints for the chargers and the agents (i.e. the chargers have finite energy supplies and the agents have battery capacity constraints).

-The last two papers seem to be the most related ones to ours, in the sense that the power of each charger is adjustable.
-However, observe that since the agents are static in both models considered in \cite{DLCWH14, radiation}, each charger adjusts its power only once, at the beginning of the time horizon.
+\citet{DLCWHLM17} considered static networks and studied the safe charging problem to maximize charging utility, while simultaneously ensuring that the electromagnetic radiation (EMR) does not exceed a threshold value at any point of the network.
+In~\citep{DLCWH14}, the authors studied a variation, where the power of each charger can be adjusted once at the beginning of time. \citet{radiation} studied the low radiation efficient wireless charging problem as well, but they defined a different charging model that takes into account hardware constraints for the chargers and the agents.
+The last two papers are the most related ones to ours, in the sense that the power of each charger is adjustable.
+However, observe that since the agents are static in both models considered in \citep{DLCWH14,radiation}, each charger adjusts its power only once, at the beginning of the time horizon.
 In contrast, the power of the charger in our setting constantly changes over time, adaptively to the behavior of the mobile agents which is revealed in an online manner.
-Practically, this means that the problem of computing the power that the charger should have, must be solved every single time.
+Therefore, even though our setting and that of \citep{DLCWH14,radiation} are seemingly similar, they are fundamentally different and uncomparable to each other.